jeroenvanmaanen/archetype-nix-haskell-grpc/README.md

 * High Availability
 * Scalability

-On top of that I would love to be able to start a project as a monolithic application and have it evolve into a collection of micro-services that is integrated into a service mesh architecture.
+On top of that, I would love to be able to start a project as a monolithic application and have it evolve into a collection of micro-services that is integrated into a service mesh architecture.